revaturelabs/covid-analysis/JenkinsSetup/README.md

 We do this by having Jenkins run `stages` where it attempts to compile our code, run our tests, or attempt to package our code into jars and deploy them.
 We can do many things in our `stages` but the ones we used were the ones mentioned above.

 ## Setup
-This is reccomended to be setup on an ec2 linux distribution with this script file
+This is reccomended to be setup on an ec2 linux distribution with this script file in the directory.

-LINK HERE

 You can then connect to it with a URL based on your ec2 instance for configuration, the url should look something like

 `http://ec2-12-34-56-789.compute-1.amazonaws.com:8080/jenkins/`